 Istanbul’s proximity to the water suggests that fishing has been a big part of their way of life and food for centuries.
-Balik Ekmek or ‘fish bread’ is a must-try for visitors who spend time in Istanbul.
+Balik Ekmek, or ‘fish bread’, is a must-try for visitors who spend time in Istanbul.
 Some of the greatest in the world can be discovered at Tarihi Eminonu Balik Ekmek.
-The area near the sea has some of the cheap places to eat in Istanbul with lots of seafood sandwich at great prices.
+The area near the sea has some of the cheap places to eat in Istanbul, with lots of seafood sandwiches at great prices.

-Balik-ekmek is a easy mixture of a fish fillet, onion slaw and lettuce served in a bread roll.
-It is good to put a squeeze of lemon juice from one of the close by tables as well.
-Pickle juice, with or without pickles is accessible to drink or add to your sandwich like the locals do.
+Balik-ekmek is an easy mixture of a fish fillet, onion slaw, and lettuce served in a bread roll.
+It is good to put a squeeze of lemon juice from one of the closes tables as well.
+Pickle juice, with or without pickles, is accessible to drink or add to your sandwich like the locals do.
 If that sounds a little weird, they offer fresh lemonade too.

 At $3, this is a cheap meal and a special experience.
 So, take one to go or have a seat at one of the tiny tables if you can find a space.
 Try to get there before midday or after 1:30 evening to avoid the crowd.

 4. Taksim Square Street Food located in Intersection of Taksim Cd. & Istiklal Cd.